jieyinybl/enron-fraud-detection/README.md

 | k = 9 | Naive Bayes Classifier (without Tuning)         | 0.836 | 0.323 | 0.324 | 0.309473304473  |

 ## Question 4:
 > What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?
+(Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: “discuss parameter tuning”, “tune the algorithm”]

 **Hyperparameter tuning** selects a set of optimal hyperparameters for machine learning algorithms.
 It can help to avoid overfitting and increase the performance of the algorithms on an independent dataset: